raviswarn/personalblog/content/lending_club_post.md

-Title: Projecting Default Rates of Lending Club Notes
+Title: Analyzing Historical Default Rates of Lending Club Notes
 Date: 2015-03-09 21:28
 Authors: Michael Toth
 Modified: 2015-03-09 21:28
 Category: R
 Tags: R, Projects
-Slug: LendingClub
+Slug: analyzing-historical-default-rates-of-lending-club-notes
 author_gplusid: 103836786232018210272
 Summary: This post briefly discusses the background of peer-to-peer lending before diving into some exploratory data analysis on the Lending Club data set.
 This will be the first in a series of posts with the aim of creating a predictive model to determine the probability of default for peer-to-peer loans.